emelie-nilsson/fempowered/TESTING.md

 |---------------------|---------------|------------------|--------|------------|
 | Order status can be updated in admin | Login as staff → update order status | Status updates saved and visible | ✅ | ![us22.1](README_media/user_stories/us22.1.png) |

+Note: Extended order statuses (e.g., Preparing, Shipped, Delivered) were considered for future development but are not part of the tested MVP scope.

 ---

 #### User Story 23